 What are Charlie Bears?

-They are the brand name given to a range of teddy bears the company founders designed and created and offer for sale to the general public.
-In an effort to distinguish the teddy from others in the market they created 3 different ranges of their bear.
-The top end which sell at the highest price, is named Isabelle and is designed and crafted by expert makers abroad.
-These technicians give each bear its induvial appeal by hand cutting the hair and then adding extra touches to cosmetically enhance each teddy face.
+The top end of the Charlie Bear Teddies offer, which sells at the highest price, is named Isabelle and is designed and crafted by expert makers abroad.
+These technicians give each bear its individual appeal by hand cutting the hair and then adding extra touches to cosmetically enhance each teddy face.

 No expense is spared in the sourcing of material for the body of the bear, as you can see simply by looking at the finished product.
 Neither Steiff nor any other brand looks anything like a Charlie bear and therein lies its success.
 We do not have a mass marketing product here.
 We have an example of skilful marketing applied to a high-demand market.
-One might recall the earlier success of stiffed a bear and its success in several shopping centres.
+One might recall the earlier success of shops offering to stuff a bear in the shop,and its success in several shopping centres.
 There, customers get to apply little trinkets to their bear both inside and out.
 Then watch as it is being filled on site.

 Charlie bears in the other hand, take an entirely different approach to the teddy bear market.